discdiver/pachy-vid/example.md

 To make changes to *frames.py* or *frames.json* and iterate quickly, check out the [Pachyderm Workflow](/pachderm_workflow.md) document.

-If you want to see what else Pachyderm can do try out another example [Pachyderm Examples](http://docs.pachyderm.io/en/stable/examples/README.html).
+If you want to see what else Pachyderm can do, try out another example from the [Pachyderm Examples](http://docs.pachyderm.io/en/stable/examples/README.html).

 When you're ready to upgrade to Enterprise talk to the friendly folks at [sales](mailto:sales@pachyderm.io).